 Member, Adelphi Friends Meeting, Baltimore Yearly Meeting.
 Alison is employed by Baltimore City as a strategist in their Workforce Development department.
 She has an MBA from University of Maryland’s Smith School of Business, and worked for BYM for six years as their Youth Programs Manager.
 She clerked Baltimore Yearly Meeting's Camp Diversity Working Group for 3 years ending in 2015.

-Bob Eaton, member, Board Program Committee; member at large, AFSC Corporation.
+Bob Eaton, member, Board Community, Equality, and Justice Committee; member at large, AFSC Corporation.

 Member, Durham Monthly Meeting, New England Yearly Meeting.
 Bob is the founder and retired director of the Survey Action Center, which surveys landmine fields.
 He was also the Director for Humanitarian Affairs at the Vietnam Veterans of America Foundation.
 Bob served with AFSC in Laos and Vietnam in the 1980s, assisting with postwar reconstruction effort and is a former Regional Director of the San Francisco regional office.
 He was a draft resister and the captain of A Quaker Action Group ship, Phoenix, during the 1960s.

-Jim Fletcher, member, Board Governance Committee; member at large, AFSC Corporation.
+Jim Fletcher, member, Board Stewardship Committee and Board Audit Committee; member at large, AFSC Corporation.

 Member, Atlanta Monthly Meeting and Pocatello Friends Worship Sharing Group.
 Past Treasurer, AFSC Board and Corporation.
 Former member, AFSC Finance and Executive Committees.
 Current member of the Fellowship of Friends of African Descent; Vice President for Finance and Administration for Idaho State Univerity.
 Formerly, Vice Chancellor for Administration, Texas A&M University System.
 Former Vice President for Business and Finance, Morehouse University, University of Colorado, and Howard University.
 Held Vice Presidencies of Finance at UNISYS and IBM.
 Former member, FCNL General Committee, FWCC General Committee.
 Former member, Oakwood School Board, Quaker United Nations Committee.
 Member, College Station Rotary Club.
 Author of "A Quaker Speaks from the Black Experience: The Life and Collected Writings of Barrington Dunbar," and co-author of "Friends Face the World."

-Bill Jenkins, clerk, Board Audit Committee; member, Board Stewardship Committee; member at large, AFSC Corporation.
+Damon Motz-Storey, member, Board Governance Committee; member at large, AFSC Corporation.

-Daniel A. Seeger, clerk, Friends Relations Committee; member, Board Stewardship Committee; member at large, AFSC Corporation.
+Daniel A. Seeger, member, Friends Relations Committee and Board Stewardship Committee; member at large, AFSC Corporation.

 Member, Morningside Monthly Meeting, New York Yearly Meeting.
 Dan is a former AFSC Regional Director (New York Metropolitan Regional Office), Interim Regional Director of the AFSC's Pacific Mountain Regional Office, and Interim General Secretary.
 He is also a former chairperson of the Lumberton Township Planning Board, Executive Director of Pendle Hill, presiding clerk of the World Conference of Friends (Kenya, 1990), and past clerk of the FWCC's Interim Committee, board member of the Friends Center Corporation and Moorestown Friends School.

-David Singleton, member, Audit Committee; member, Investment Subcommittee; member at large, AFSC Corporation.
+David Singleton, clerk, Audit Committee; member, Investment Subcommittee; member at large, AFSC Corporation.

 Joined the AFSC board in April 2018.
 Member, Wilmington (DE) Monthly Meeting, Philadelphia Yearly Meeting.
 Board service on two Friends affiliated educational institutions: Wilmington Friends School (past) and Swarthmore College (current).
 Professional resume includes service in management roles in city, county and state government as well as a career in investment banking; currently retired.
 Specific experience in finance, real estate, construction, international business and criminal justice.
 Has served on a variety of boards of non-profit organizations, including those dealing with leadership development, performing arts, community development and urban revitalization.
 Married with two children and four grandchildren.

-Mira Tanna, member, Nobel Peace Prize Nominating Task Group; member at large, AFSC Corporation.
+Mira Tanna, member, Nobel Peace Prize Nominating Task Group; member, Strategic Planning Working Group; member at large, AFSC Corporation.

 Mira Tanna is a Grants Manager with the City of Orlando.
 Previously, she worked with the Technology & Education Center at the Orange County Library System and as the Program Director for Fair Lending with Community Legal Services of Mid-Florida and Assistant Director of the Metro St. Louis Equal Housing Opportunity Council.
 From 1996-2000, she directed the International Affairs Program for the St. Louis Area Office of the AFSC.
 Mira is a member of the Orlando Friends Meeting.
 She lives in Orlando with her husband and two children.